 We're often left baffled by a sudden outbreak of spots concentrated in one area of the face.
 Is it hormone-related?
 Did I miss my five-a-day?
-The ancient art of face mapping can help you identify the cause of your blemishes by splitting the face into several sections such as forehead, chin and nose and understanding the different 'zones'.
+Have I drunk enough water?
+The ancient art of face mapping can help you identify the cause of your blemishes by dividing the face into several sections such as forehead, chin and nose and understanding the different 'zones'.

 Each area reflects a different part of your internal health, so what exactly do pimples on certain areas mean?
 HELLO! takes you behind a facial spot map…